DataTalksClub/docs/docs/machine-learning-zoomcamp/02-regression/09-rmse.md

 ---
-title: "09.
+title: "9.
 Evaluating a Regression Model with RMSE"
-parent: "Module 02: Regression"
+parent: "Module 2: Machine Learning for Regression"
 nav_order: 9
 ---